BonzaiThePenguin/WikiSort/README.md

 &nbsp;&nbsp;• <b>Public domain</b>.
 Do whatever you want with it.<br/>

 The initial version is a C #define so it can work with any data type.
 I apologize for its nasty appearance.
-If you want a more readable version, bzSort_int.c contains a C function that works with int arrays.<br/>
+If you want a more readable version, bzSort_int.c contains a C function that works with int arrays.<br/><br/>

-And, just in case you're completely new to this, type this in the Terminal to compile:

-    gcc -o bzSort.x bzSort.c
-    ./bzSort.x

 This is basically just a standard merge sort with the following changes:<br/>

 &nbsp;&nbsp;• the standard optimization of using insertion sort in the lower levels<br/>
 &nbsp;&nbsp;• a fixed-size circular buffer for swaps instead of a dynamically-sized array<br/>
 &nbsp;&nbsp;• avoids unnecessary merges, which makes it faster for partially-sorted data<br/>